 What To Do When Someone Leaves

-The majority of cyber security precautions your staff need to take are for ‘what if’ situations.
+The majority of cyber security precautions your staff needs to take are for ‘what if’ situations.
 Chances are they’ll never occur but they need to be prepared if they do.

-In reality, if Sarah from Marketing retires after twenty years of loyal service, not changing your companies Facebook password probably won’t harm you… but you can never be too careful.
+In reality, if Sarah from Marketing retires after twenty years of loyal service, not changing your company’s Facebook password probably won’t harm you… but you can never be too careful.

 Having good governance in place, with a file showing which member of staff has access to what application is always a good idea.